 An associate editor directs the preparation of a section of a newspaper, magazine or other non-book publication, and may also hire casual staff and approve staff leave and expenses.
 Associate editors may also work as news editors, directing the gathering, selecting and editing of news for newspapers, news agencies, television or radio news reports, or public affairs programmes.
-Sometimes they work in the field gathering information.
+They sometimes work in the field gathering information.

 A book editor prepares book manuscripts for publication.
 They may work with authors to ensure manuscripts are suitable for publication.
 They may also liaise with and direct graphic designers and printers to take books through to final production.
 They are sometimes known as copy editors.

-A chief sub-editor monitors the pages of a publication and sorts through the articles to decide on those that will be included.
+A chief sub-editor monitors the pages of a newspaper or magazine and sorts through the articles to decide on those that will be included.

 A commissioning editor seeks out new books for publication and may manage their progress through the production process.

 A proofreader checks typeset proofs and/or computer printouts to detect errors in typesetting or keyboarding before the final printing of a publication.

 A senior sub-editor writes headlines to fit the space allocated to a story or copy, decides on the layout of photographs and drawings, contributes to the design of the publication and generates new ideas.
 It is advantageous for senior sub-editors to have knowledge of computer design programmes.

 A sub-editor works for associate editors of magazines and newspapers to assess the suitability of reports and articles for publication, and edits them as necessary.
 They may arrange the production of photographs or illustrations and liaise with printers to achieve the desired effect.